symfony/symfony-docs/bundles/prepend_extension.rst

-If there is more than one bundle that prepends the same extension and defines the same key, the bundle that is registered **first** will take priority: next bundles won't override this specific config setting.
+If there is more than one bundle that prepends the same extension and defines the same key, the bundle that is registered **first** will take priority: next bundles will not override this specific config setting.